 Why cyber security is important when travelling

 Information is a hot commodity.
-You don’t have to be working for a Government organisation or large corporation to be a potential target for data theft.
 Digital identity theft is a growing concern for tourists.

-How to prepare your devices and data before you leave
+How to protect your devices and data before you leave

 The best way to protect your personal devices and data from being compromised is to leave them at home.
 If you don’t need it, don’t take it.